sergism77/Seigr/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.0, available at https://www.contributor-covenant.org/version/2/0/code_of_conduct.html.

 For questions about this Code of Conduct, see https://www.contributor-covenant.org/faq.

----

-This customized Code of Conduct emphasizes Seigr’s unique commitment to ethical technology and eco-conscious community standards, fostering a positive environment aligned with Seigr’s mission.
-Let me know if you'd like further adjustments!